devjclosterman/desertForgedAi/README.md

 Company Values

-Bot Tone (e.g., helpful, bold, sarcastic)
+Bot Tone (helpful, bold, sarcastic)

 🧪 API Endpoint
 Make sure your backend FastAPI server is running at:

 bash
-Copy
-Edit
 http://localhost:8000/client/update
 This is where prompts are sent and responses are received.